Difference Between Cross Pads and Cartridge Rolls Skip to content

 • Not efficient for large or flat surfaces: Cross pads are excellent for shaping curved and narrow surfaces, but they are not appropriate for flat or wide surfaces.

-• Need replacement: Cross pads require more frequent replacements than cartridge rolls due to their shorter lifespan.
+• Need replacement: Cross pads need to be replaced more often than cartridge rolls because of their short lifespan.

 • Uneven breakage: Uneven breakage is a possibility if cross pads are not properly fastened to the mandrel or are under a lot of pressure.